 A capital receipt or a revenue stream for CBMDC.

-A CAT transfer of office space and community facilities to BTC rather than a transfer of the existing library and Ian Clough Hall.
+Office space and multi-function library facilities in accordance with drawing number xxx .

 This Agreement is to last until the redevelopment is complete or until either party serves notice on the other to bring the agreement to an end.